 HULDAH.
 2 Kings 22:14-20; 2 Chronicles 34:22-33.

 She was a Prophetess.
-An Old Testament Prophet is an Office.
+An Old Testament Prophet is an Office as said above.
 Prophecy in the church today is generally by a Gift of Prophecy, without the person necessarily filling the Office of a Prophet (Prophetess).
 Christ has given to His church for today also, the ministry of a Prophet as well as the other ministry gifts in Ephesians 4:8-11.
 These gifts are to “men”, meaning “male or female”.

-The remarkable thing that happened with Huldah was that she was consulted rather than Jeremiah, when the lost book of the law was found.
+The remarkable thing that happened with Huldah was that she was consulted, rather than Jeremiah, when the lost book of the law was found.
 On the surface of things, we class Jeremiah far above Huldah.
 Perhaps our estimation has been wrong.
-Why should Huldah have been consulted above Jeremiah unless she had greater anointing, and thus greater spiritual authority at that time?
+Why should Huldah be consulted above Jeremiah unless she had greater anointing, and thus greater spiritual authority at that time?